-With summer fast approaching and the long school holidays many people have already booked a nice holiday for a couple of weeks.
-Then the alarm bells go and they you suddenly realise that they need someone to look after the dog
+With summer fast approaching and the long school holidays, many people have already booked a nice holiday for a couple of weeks.
+Then the alarm bells go and you suddenly realise that your pets someone to look after the dog

-Essentially you have three options a petsitter, friends or family or boarding
+Essentially you have three options available to you a petsitter, friends or family or boarding

 If you decide to go down the boarding route then below are a few tips to take into consideration

-- Make sure that both you and your dog meet the person and that your k9 friend likes them
+- Make sure that both you and your dog meet the person and that your furbaby likes them.

-- If possible make sure as well as the mobile number you have a landline number (I know not everyone has a land line now days).
+- If possible make sure as well as the mobile number you have a landline number (I know not everyone has a landline nowadays).
 It is also good to have an address.
 If they are not willing to give it to you then please think carefully about employing that person.

 - Don’t be afraid to ask for references and follow them up